IceRaptor/HumanResources/README.md

 A head-hunting check is a random roll between 0 and 1, modified by `HeadHunting.EconMods`.
 This modifier is indexed by the current company expense setting (i.e. Spartan, Restrictive, Regular, etc).
 The list of all crew is randomized and the modified check result is compared against the the _Headhunting Chance_.
 The expertise level of a crew (from 1-5, i.e. Green through Elite) indexes the `HeadHunting.ChanceBySkill` configuration which determines the _HeadHunting Chance_ for each crew.
 If any crew's _Headhunting Chance_ is greater than or equal to the modified result, they are the target of the headhunting event.
 Otherwise, every other crew is checked until all crew have been checked for head-hunting.

 > Example: There are three crews with with skill 1, 2, 3.
 The company's expenses are set to regular, which gives a 0 modifier for economy.
 A random roll of 0.73 is made, making the modified check 0.73.
 The list of crew is randomly sorted into 2,3,1.
 The first crew has a headhunting chance of 0.1, which is less than 0.73 and thus they are skipped.
 The next crew has a chance of 0.15, and thus is also skipped.
 The final crew has a chance of 0.05 and is skipped.
 This counts as a failed headhunting attempt, and a random value of 5 (between 3 and 7) is determined.
 The system will check for headhunting again in 5 days.

+WIP: If a crew is head-hunted but retained by the company, they cannot be head-hunted in the near future.
+A random value between `HeadHunting.CrewCooldownIntervalMin` and `HeadHunting.CrewCooldownIntervalMax` will be added to the current days elapsed.
+They will automatically fail any head-hunting checks until this date has passed.

+During a head-hunting event, the counter-offer value is controlled by the `HeadHunting.CounterOfferVariance` value.
+A random value between the crew's current HiringBonus and __HiringBonus x CounterOfferVariance__ will be set as the counter-offer value.
+This value is only used in the head-hunting event and does not change the crew's hiring bonus value.

+WIP: Head-hunting events will not spawn on planets with one or more tags specified in `HeadHunting.PlanetBlacklist`.
+These are treated as automatic failures for tracking purposes.

 This feature can be completely disabled by setting `HeadHunting.Enabled=false` in mod.json.